Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 After using the provided download_process.py script, the data consists of 100 tfrecord files with a total of 1997 images and labels, taken from the Waymo Open dataset.

 To be honest I had quite some difficulties with the tfrecord format and had to do quite some research and test scripts to fully understand it.
 I played around with it in the file
-`alex_print_image_project1.py`.
+`alex_print_image_project1.py`, which was then later moved to `helpers/project1.py` for project1 specific functionality.
-After that, I added some helper classes to get a first impression of the data and to visualize it to my demands:
+After that, I tried to identify generic / common parts (which are not project1 specific) and added some helper classes to get a first impression of the data and to visualize it to my demands:
 - `./helpers/exploratory_analysis.py`
 - `./helpers/visualization.py`